rd39257n/CS641_RanjithaDurgasi/assignment3/README.md

-# Welcome to Your React Native App 🎉
+# Welcome to My React Native App 🎉

 This app is built using **React Native** with **React Navigation** on **Expo**, allowing navigation between screens to explore course content.